 Hero worship doesn't exist just among youngsters, but stars have their heroes, too.
-Donald Dickson, star baritone of the Charlie McCarthy hour, is one of Hollywood's most the population of the charles and the object have worshippers and the object. ardent hero worshippers and the object of his idealism is none other than Lawrence Tibbett.
-Dickson never missed a broadcast of "The Circle," which starred Tibbett, and even though he watched the broadcast from the clark and even though he watched the broadcast from the clark and even though he watched the broadcast start and even though the clark and even though the clark and even the clar from the glass enclosed client's booth after Tibbett's numbers, Dickson would applaud wildly!
+Donald Dickson, star baritone of the Charlie McCarthy hour, is one of Hollywood's most ardent hero worshippers and the object of his idealism is none other than Lawrence Tibbett.
+Dickson never missed a broadcast of "The Circle," which starred Tibbett, and even though he watched the broadcast from the glass enclosed client's booth after Tibbett's numbers, Dickson would applaud wildly!

 Pat Friday is one radioite that comes to work on the street car.
 In San Francisco or New York, this wouldn't be such a novelty, but in Los Angeles it is.
-The pert U. C. L. A. sophomore whose vocals are being featured on Bing Crosby's show, lives in Westwood and travels to the studios via car and bus!
+The pert U. C. L. A. sophomore whose vocals are being featured on Bing Crosby's show, lives in Westwood and travels to the studios via car and bus! dios via car and bus!

-Backstage at the CBS Playhouse, in Hollywood, any Friday afternoon you'll find Johnny Mack Brown, a native of Dotham, Alabama, and a native of Dotham, Alabama, and a true son of the south, practicing and trying to develop a southern accent.
-Strangely enough, Johnny, who is starred in the radio series, Under Western Skies, got the part primarily because of the accent, which he is approach to have Dredwert didn't supposed to have.
-Producers didn't know, however, that Johnny has been taking diction lessons for the past six months, trying to rid himself of the accent for a film role.
+Backstage at the CBS Playhouse, in Hollywood, any Friday afternoon you'll find Johnny Mack Brown, a native of Dotham, Alabama, and a true son of the south, practicing and true son of the south, practicing and trying to develop a southern accent.
+Strangely enough, Johnny, who is starred in the radio series, Under Western Skies, got the part primarily because of the accent, which he is supposed to have.
+Producers didn't know, however, that Johnny has been taking diction lessons for the past six taking diction lessons for the past six months, trying to rid himself of the accent for a film role.
 He did such a good job of it, that it's taking plenty of study to get back the accent for his weekly broadcasts.